 I Bury the Living (July, 1958)

-Released in July, 1958: Richard Boone, in his only horror picture, is the volunteer caretaker of the local "Immortal Hills" cemetary, and discovers that he controls fate of the living with the push of a pin.
+Released in July, 1958: (running time 1 hour and 17 minutes) Richard Boone, in his only horror picture, is the volunteer caretaker of the local "Immortal Hills" cemetary, and discovers that he controls fate of the living with the push of a pin.

 Directed by Albert Band